 Change the text of the RR IE clause 10.29.9.3, as shown:

 The RR IE may be used to signal ranging round information for the current ranging round or ranging round information for the next ranging round in both block-based mode and hyper block mode according to the description in 6.9.7.3.3.
-However, in case of hyper block mode, the "next ranging block" or “ranging block i+1” mentioned in section 6.9.7.3.3 does not specify the next ranging block in the current hyper block (k), but rather specifies the ranging block in the next hyper block with the same block index as the current ranging block (i.e., ranging block i in hyper block k+1).
+However, in case of hyper block mode, the "next ranging block" or “ranging block i+1” mentioned in section 6.9.7.3.3 does not specify the next ranging block in the current hyper block (k), but rather specifies the ranging block in the next hyper block with the same block index relatively as the current ranging block (i.e., ranging block I (relative) in hyper block k+1).
 The Content field of the RR IE shall be formatted as shown in Figure 10-239.

 The Ranging Block Index field specifies the index of the ranging block except in hyper block mode when neither block assignment scheduling nor Bitmap-based block scheduling (as described in 10.31.9.10 Scheduling IE) is used.
-In hyper block mode when neither block assignment scheduling nor Bitmap-based block scheduling is used, the Ranging Block Index field is assumed to specify Hyper Block Index for the ranging hyper block and controlee may assume the block index will be the same with previous hyper block.
+In hyper block mode when neither block assignment scheduling nor Bitmap-based block scheduling is used, the Ranging Block Index field is assumed to specify Hyper Block Index for the ranging hyper block and controlee may assume the block index relative will be the same with previous hyper block.

 NOTE—When block assignment scheduling is used in hyper block mode, the ERR IE is used instead of the RR IE to signal the ranging round information for the next ranging round in the next assigned ranging block.